dabrahams/standard/README.md

     ```ebnf
     subscript-signature ::=
+      explicit-subscript-param-list? ':' 'var'? type-expr

+    explicit-subscript-param-list ::=
-      '(' param-list? ')' ':' type-expr
+      '(' param-list? ')'
     ```

 2. The default value of a parameter declaration may not refer to another parameter in a subscript signature.

+3. The output type of a subscript signture defines the output type of the containing declaration.
+If that type is prefixed by `var`, all projections produced by the subscript are mutable.
+Otherwise, only the projections produced by the `inout` implementation of the subscript are mutable.

 ### 3.5.3.
 Subscript implementations

-1. Subscript implementations have the form:
+1. A subscript implementation may be defined ikmplicitly or explicitly.
+Explicit subscript implementations have the form:

     ```ebnf
     subscript-impl ::=